didymus/immersion-2019-09-self-assessment-week-03/angularjs-pond/README.md

 Create a fish pond in AngularJS:

-* [ ] Install this prompts dependencies by running `npm install` from the root of this directory
+* [Complete] Install this prompts dependencies by running `npm install` from the root of this directory
 * [ ] Start the app by running `npm start` from the root of this directory
 * [ ] Refactor the `fishTable` and `fishTableRow` components to dynamically render the data in `fishData`